Hossein5727/Hossein5727/README.md

 * 🌍  I'm based in Kashan
 * 🖥️  See my portfolio at [my resume](http://get-resume.vercel.app/)
 * ✉️  You can contact me at [hosseinghiasi5727@gmail.com](mailto:hosseinghiasi5727@gmail.com)
-* 🧠  I'm learning next.js
+* 🧠  I'm learning react query and type script
 * 🤝  I'm open to collaborating on .

 ### Skills